 Once you enable camera permissions, try tapping the Vouched link again.
 This time, you should see the camera start.

 Currently, Vouched supports the following languages: English, Spanish, French, or French Canadian.
 With the JS plugin, the language can be defined by specifying the locale parameter.
 See here for more information about configuring the JS plugin.

-We do not have any specific file size limits.
-However, we recommend each image to be approximately 2.5 - 4MB as a best practice.
+We recommend each image to be approximately 2.5 - 4MB as a best practice.

 When a user submits a verification request using a suspended license, Vouched will review the request to identify the user and confirm that the ID is not fraudulent.

 Generally, a suspended license can still be used as a valid form of ID and a legal means of identification.

 Please feel free to contact our sales team if you are interested in adding these features to your account.

 Liveness verification is a feature that helps to make sure your user is a real, live person when they submit a verification request with a selfie.
 Liveness verification helps to prevent fraudulent activity.